steadywool/fedora-playbook/README.md

 $ ansible-playbook ansible/playbook.yml -K
 ```

-> ⛔ **If you run the entire playbook, or the "user" part with the `root` user, your user configuration will be installed under the root account.**
+> ⛔ **If you run the playbook, with the `root` user, your user configuration will be installed under the root account.**

 ## 🔧 Configuration